Loewe1000/Typst-Schule/arbeitsblatt/0.1.4/arbeitsblatt.typ

   )

-  // To show solutions for exercises: use "loesungen: "sofort"" options.addconfig("loesungen", default: "") options.parseconfig(loesungen: loesungen)
+  // To show solutions for exercises: use "loesungen: "sofort"" options.add-argument("loesungen", default: "") options.add-argument("print", default: "false")

+  options.parseconfig(loesungen: loesungen, print: if print {"true"} else {"false"} )

   // font-size for aufgaben, large and small show heading.where(level: 1): it => block[